How Many Keys are there on a Computer Keyboard?

 This means that a piece of equipment that would normally be longer than your forearm can be rolled up and put in your pocket like a newspaper.
 So, your keyboard could have a full range of keys and still be perfectly portable.

-That’s right, 104 keys fitting snugly in your back pocket!
+That’s right, 104 keys are fitting snugly in your back pocket!

-Some keyboards are built without any number keys, meaning you’ll have at least 10 fewer keys.
-These are often built for portability so you could be missing 30 or even more keys.
+Some keyboards are built without any number keys, meaning you’ll have at least ten fewer keys.
+These are often built for portability so that you could miss 30 or even more keys.

 This means they’re smaller and easier to carry around but can become a pain if you want to sit down and get some serious work done, which often includes regularly needing numbers.